Laboratoire-de-Chemoinformatique/SynTool/docs/value_network.rst

 Introduction
 ---------------------------

+**Value network architecture**.
 During the evaluation step, the value function (or evaluation function) is used to estimate the retrosynthetic feasibility of a newly created node.
-In Syntool, evaluation functions such as random function (assigns a random value), rollout function, and value network trained with the learning from simulated experience algorithm are implemented.
+In SynTool, evaluation functions such as random function (assigns a random value), rollout function, and value network trained with the reinforcement learning based algorithm are implemented.
 The architecture of the value network is like the policy network.
 The molecular representation part of the neural network is the same, and the difference is that the output linear layer returns a single value ranging from 0 to 1.

-The value neural network is iteratively trained on training subsets extracted from the previous planning sessions (learning from simulated experience).
-In the first iteration, the value network is initialized with random weights and is used for the initial retrosynthesis planning session for N target molecules.
-Then, intermediate products that were part of a successful retrosynthesis path leading to building block molecules are labeled with a positive label, and precursors that did not lead to building blocks are labeled with a negative label.
-This generated training data is used to retrain the value network to better recognize precursors leading to possible successful retrosynthetic paths.
+**Reinforcement value network tuning**.
+The value neural network is iteratively tuned on the training subsets of molecules extracted from the simulated planning sessions.
+In the first iteration, the value network is initialized with random weights and is used for the initial simulated retrosynthesis planning session for N target molecules.
+Then, retrons that were part of a successful retrosynthesis routes leading to the building block molecules are labeled with a positive class, and retron that did not lead to the building blocks are labeled with a negative class.
+This generated training data is used to retrain the value network to better recognize retrons leading to possible successful retrosynthetic routes.
-The training task of the value network is a classification problem, where the positive class corresponds to the precursor that leads to building blocks; otherwise, it is considered a negative class.
+This is a classification problem, where the positive class corresponds to the retron that leads to building blocks;
+otherwise, it is considered a negative class.

 Configuration
 ---------------------------
 The network architecture and training hyperparameters can be adjusted in the training configuration file below.
-The value network, its architecture, and hyperparameters can be specified in the ValueNetwork section in the training configuration file:

 .. code-block:: yaml